-The best price found from United States to Montenegro is on June 8th, 2016, travelling with Aeroflot.
+The best price found from United States to Montenegro is on September 6th, 2016, travelling with Turkish Airlines.
 See more options, compare prices and book: search flights.

 Montenegro’s largest and most modern airport is immediately south of the capital Podgorica.
 The entire south of the country and everywhere as far north as Kolašin is within 100km of this airport.
 If you’re wondering about the airport code, the TGD is a hangover from Podgorica’s previous name Titograd.
 Locals sometimes call it Golubovci airport as it’s close to a village with that name.
 The airport’s safety record is blemished only by a small plane skidding while landing in snowy conditions in 2005; there were no serious injuries.